mit-satori/getting-started/satori-workload-manager-using-slurm.rst

 will create a series of jobs that runs one after another.
 Together with checkpointing this sort of approach can be used to run extended workloads in an largely automated manner.
 The Slurm `documentation <https://slurm.schedmd.com/documentation.html>`__ describes many features for managing sequences of jobs.
 Some more involved examples can be found at the `NIH Biowulf <https://hpc.nih.gov/docs/job_dependencies.html>`__ site.
+Fully automating workflows can be a little fiddly and time consuming to get going, but once it is in place you no longer have to get up in the middle of the night to check on every computational experiment.